gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

     simulationClass "computerdatabase.BasicSimulation"
     // custom system properties used when running the simulation on Gatling Enterprise systemProps ["KEY_1": "VALUE_1", "KEY_2": "VALUE_2"]
+    // additional environment variables used when running the simulation on Gatling Enterprise environmentVariables ["KEY_1": "VALUE_1", "KEY_2": "VALUE_2"]
     //set to true if you don't want any user input, eg in a CI environment, you can also use the gatling.enterprise.batchMode system property batchMode false
   }